Every database.

 macOS 15.1 (Sequoia) or later.
 Mongon is built with SwiftUI and runs natively on both Apple Silicon and Intel Macs.

 CloudKit sync is a premium feature.
-Your saved connections sync automatically across all your Macs signed into the same iCloud account, using Apple's end-to-end encrypted CloudKit framework.
+Your saved connections sync automatically across all your Macs signed into the same iCloud account, through your private CloudKit database — only your Apple ID can access it, and nothing passes through Mongon servers (there are none).

 All 14 stages documented in the official MongoDB aggregation reference: $match, $group, $project, $lookup, $unwind, $sort, $limit, $skip, $count, $out, $merge, $addFields, $replaceRoot, and $sample.
 Each stage has a structured input form and a live preview.